-All golf cart (much like cars) have a clutch, which is a part of the drivetrain that helps the put the power of the motor through to the wheels/ground.
-Golf cart clutches are also known as Continuously Variable Transmission (or CVT).
+All golf carts (much like cars) have a clutch, which is the part of the drivetrain that helps the put the power of the motor down through to the wheels/ground.
+Golf cart clutches are a part of the Continuously Variable Transmission (or CVT).
 This transmission is comprised of two different clutches connected together by a golf cart drive belt.
 The two clutches are the:

 The drive (primary) clutch connects to the engine crankshaft while the driven (secondary) clutch is bolted onto the cart’s input shaft.